tdsmale/tdsmale.github.io/Jungian.md

 - External: Apprehended as emerging from an external experience of life (T / S).

 ### Method.
-- Detached: Apprehended as emerging from an abstract experience of life (T / N).
+- Abstract: Apprehended as emerging from an abstract experience of life (T / N).
 - Involved: Apprehended as emerging from a direct experience of life (S / F).

 ### Form.